lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/01-Read/README.md

 ## Tests
 We prepared for you a `test.rb` file where the `DB` global variable is created the same way as in `spec/models/post_spec.rb`.
-Fell free to use this file to test your methods.
+Feel free to use this file to test your methods.

 ## Specs